Heatblur-Simulations/f-4e-manual/src/systems/flight_controls/flight_controls.md

 calculate optimum cruise altitude by gross weight.

-It is important to note that extension of the landing gear and thus the nose wheel door changes the airflow around the probe causing to indicate higher angles by 1 unit.
+It is important to note that extension of the landing gear and thus the nose gear door changes the airflow around the probe causing to indicate higher angles by 1 unit.
 The approach airspeeds account for that.
 Therefore, performing an approach with the gear retracted, will cause the indicators to show approximately 1 unit low, and the aircraft will be roughly 5 knots fast for an